| Activities

 McGill Series" organised by Professor Barbara Haskel, Department of

-* Making Public Health Policy in the European Union.
+Political Science, McGill University, with the support of the IES. * Making Public Health Policy in the European Union.
 Lecture by Dr. Trygve Ugland, Research

 Associate, McGill University-Université de Montréal Institute for European